mybuddymichael/jquery-linkem/README.md

 What?
 -----
 `linkem` lets you easily link DOM elements to an input element, for real-time replication of text across your page.
-As a user is typing in an input field, or selecting from a drop-down menu, that text can be shown immediately wherever you like.
+As a user is typing text into an input field, or selecting from a drop-down menu, that text can be shown immediately wherever you like.

 How?
 ----